RCA Studio II

 The RCA Studio II is a home video game console made by RCA that debuted in January 1977.
 The graphics of Studio II games were black and white and resembled those of earlier Pong consoles and their clones.
 The Studio II also did not have joysticks or similar game controllers but instead used two ten-button keypads that were built into the console itself.
 The console was capable of making simple beep sounds with slight variations in tone and length.
 The Studio II included five built-in games.

 The Studio II was not a successful product; the previously released Fairchild Channel F made it obsolete at launch and the Atari 2600, superior to both, was released ten months later.
 After poor Christmas sales in 1977, RCA discontinued the Studio II.

+The console was licensed and marketed under other names: Mustang 9016 Telespiel-Computer, Conic M-1200 Micro Computer, Trevi M-1200 Micro Computer, Sheen M-1200 Microcomputer, Toshiba Visicom COM-100, Hanimex MPT-02, Soundic Victory MPT-02 e Academy Apollo 80.

 Development

 RCA engineer Joseph Weisbecker began building his own personal computer at home in the late 1960s, and encouraged the company to sell small computers.
 RCA introduced the Studio II video game console—using Weisbecker's COSMAC 1802 CPU—in January 1977.

 Joyce Weisbecker, the daughter of the console's designer, learned how to program her father's homemade home computer as a child.
 After graduating from high school in 1976, she used her familiarity with the architecture to create School House I and Speedway/Tag for the Studio II, becoming the first woman to develop a commercial video game.